 Mediation is a type of alternative dispute resolution.
 Mediation is an alternative to having disputes determined by the courts, where the individuals in dispute are able to come up with their own solution.
 Family law courts find mediation is advantageous in most custody and visitation disputes where the parents involved can reach an agreement that works best for both people involved instead of an all-or-nothing outcome.

 Individuals who have been referred to family court mediation should be aware of the mediation process before starting visitation and custody mediation.
-If you have any questions about custody and visitation mediation in Missouri, contact the Joshua Wilson Law Firm today.
+If you have any questions about custody and visitation mediation in Missouri, contact the Higher Level Legal Law Firm today.

 Dispute Resolution in Missouri Family Courts